jrmmba8314/Points/README.md

 ### Audit fields
 Although the requirements for the application did not specifically mention audit fields, I decided to include them.
 Any time a database table is created, at the minimum audit fields should be included for a professional application.

+### Model fields
+I purposely made my model fields all lowercase.
+Any variable that will end up as a database column I like to keep all lowercase.
+Spring does a nice job of converting fields to columns if the field is all lowercase.
+Ways exist to work around this issue, but I have allows felt the additional configuration, annotations, and coding needed was not worth the gain.
+I just use lowercase and move on.